tim-rose/apex/README.md

-# XTD -- A Library of Extensions for C
+# APEX -- A Library of Extensions for C

 This project contains C code that implements some variations, wrappers and additions to the C standard library, that I've found useful enough to write, collect and document.

-In some ways, it's similar in spirit but not scope to Rusty Russell's [CCAN](http://ccodearchive.net) project, although xtd is more a personal statement about how I write software than an attempt to acquire and distribute as much re-usable code as possible.
+In some ways, it's similar in spirit but not scope to Rusty Russell's [CCAN](http://ccodearchive.net) project, although apex is more a personal statement about how I write software than an attempt to acquire and distribute as much re-usable code as possible.